1. What type of fuel do you currently use?

 A condensate pipe is actually really easy to find as it will be the only plastic pipe (normally white or grey) exiting your boiler.
 This pipe will then either exit through the wall or internally to your waste water i.e. towards the kitchen sink or exiting with your washing machine.
 If it exits externally you will be able to locate it outside from your boiler.

-Typicaly the pipe will be 22mm in diameter but may be 32mm when leaving externally.
+Typically the pipe will be 22mm in diameter but may be 32mm when leaving externally.
 Increasing the size of the pipe externally helps to reduce the risk of freezing.

 If your condensate pipe has frozen there will normally be an error code on the front of your boiler and possibly a gurgling sound coming from the boiler.
 Each manufacturers code is different so you will need to check the error code yours is showing: Boiler Guide have a great tool for locating your boiler and it’s error code.

 Never attempt to open or remove your condensate pipe on your own.
-This pipe is part of your boiler’s gas flue system and should only be worked upon by a Gas Safe EngineerGas Safe Engineer
+This pipe is part of your boiler’s gas flue system and should only be worked upon by a Gas Safe Engineer.

-First of all we would always recommend contacting one of our Gas Safe EngineersGas Safe Engineers and reporting your broken boiler.
 That being said as long as you don’t attempt to remove or interfere with the condensate pipe except for the following method you will be perfectly safe:

-1. Confirm via your error code your condensate pipe is frozen
+1. Confirm via your error code your condensate pipe is frozen.

-3. Get some hot water by boiling the kettle and add some cold until the water is warm.
-Hot water can crack the pipe so make sure you only use warm water.
+2. Locate your condensate pipe 3.
+Get some hot water by boiling the kettle and add some cold until the water is warm.

-4. Pour the water over the external pipe and keep doing so
+4. Pour the water over the external pipe and keep doing so.

 5. It will be very cold so the water will cool quickly.
 If you have a hot water bottle fill this with hot water and place on the pipe.
+6. If not keep topping up and pouring the warm water until you eventually hear water trickling out of the pipe.

 7. At this point you can begin resetting your boiler